-Agri Food Policy II, DAERA, administers the scheme in Northern Ireland and delivery is provided by each of the five Education Authority regions.
+DAERA, administers the scheme in Northern Ireland and delivery is provided by each of the five Education Authority regions.

-A Guide to the EU School Milk Scheme in Northern Ireland gives an outline of the scheme and explains how it works.
+A Guide to the School Milk Subsidy Scheme in Northern Ireland gives an outline of the scheme and explains how it works.
 It sets out the requirements that apply to the Education Authority regions and the schools they claim for.

-From 1 August 2017 the position in Northern Ireland is:
+The current position in Northern Ireland is: